 Roseanne Blundered, ABC Acted Correctly

-Sometimes you can be riding the crest of a wave and it seems like you have picked up so much momentum that you are something of an unstoppable force, and then some drops something on the tracks and the whole damned locomotive is derailed.
+Sometimes you can be riding the crest of a wave and it seems like you have picked up so much momentum that you are something of an unstoppable force, and then someone drops something on the tracks and the whole damned locomotive is derailed.

 Roseanne, both the show, and the person, have been somewhat divisive in the past.
 In a way it was almost like the Conners were matched with the Huxtables from The Cosby Show, and at the time the Conners were not really coming out in front.
 But they were real, and they represented a certain slice of life.
 People may want to dispute that, but there wouldn’t have been any demand for a return to the show and there wouldn’t have been such a good turn out if it weren’t true.
 There wouldn’t have been so much disappointment for the rest of the crew when Roseanne Barr trampled her way through a rather, to put it politely, inglorious set of tweets.

 Sometimes you can dig in so far that the only way out is through the bottom.
 The name change for the series shows that the PR coup was pulled off by ABC.
 They acted decisively when Roseanne’s racist tweets blew up everywhere, and fired her from the show.
 The future of the show wasn’t just in jeopardy – it looked dead in the water – how do you have a show named for a star who isn’t in the show any longer?

 Well, what you do is you look at what people like and you see that people have empathy not only with the characters in the show, but the actors who were going to now be out of work, and you see that you still have a whole bunch of people whose stories people want to hear.